Modernization: Upgrading a BMS to a SIL3 PLC system

 Timeline

-Parallel engineering:
+Parallel engineering

 Custom design needs

-Results from the BMS upgrade:
+Results from the Burner Management System upgrade

 - Panel layout